supabase-community/supabase-auth-rs/README.md

 This is a Rust implementation of the [supabase js auth client](https://github.com/supabase/gotrue-js).
 The goal is to have feature parity and an easy-to-use API.

 Currently this software is functional, but not yet battle-tested.
-The goal is to go to 1.0.0 by the end of December, 2024.
+Your feedback is welcome, and I will do my best to quickly address any issues that you come across.

 ## Installation